sharanbngr/blip/README.md

 `pip install dynesty`

+6) Some functionality also needs cython

+`pip install cython`

-6) You can change the parameters and the signal model in params.ini
+7) You can change the parameters and the signal model in params.ini

 To run do `python run_blip.py params.ini`